-A fine example of this is the term “servitor.”
-The time predates Chaos Magick and can be found to refer to bound spirits in the fiction of Clark Ashton Smith, who was writing for Weird Tales in the 1930s.
-Servitor is actually a word referring to entities that actualize through evocation, a magickal technique as old as magick itself.
+A fine example of this is the term servitor.
+The time predates chaos magick and can be found to refer to bound spirits in the fiction of Clark Ashton Smith, who was writing for Weird Tales in the 1930s.
+“Servitor” is actually a word referring to entities that actualize through evocation, a magical technique as old as magick itself.
 Carroll writes:

 Spare seems to indicate that these entities are bound to obsessions, that is to say the magician, experiencing an obsession (a way the psyche tells the magician that it desires something), forms part of the sub-consciousness into a semi-independent phenomenon that will do the work needed to actualize the magician’s desire.
 Carroll disagrees somewhat, although he allows that such beings have their origin in the human mind.
 Phil Hine whose interest in his User’s Guide to Servitors is the creation of such beings writes:

 I do think that the use of servitors is widespread among many people who would not dream of considering themselves magicians.
-People personalize their cars, have imaginary friends as children, or give personalities to their toys, carry objects they consider to be “lucky” with them or allow their obsessions to absorb their personalities so they turn into demons.
+People personalize their cars, have imaginary friends as children, or give personalities to their toys, carry objects they consider to be lucky with them or allow their obsessions to absorb their personalities so they turn into demons.
 Many movies deal with servitors, Natural Born Killers being an obvious example, Tetsudo, a fine Japanese flick being an even more obvious example.
 In NBK the demons are eventually reintegrated and the two killers stop killing.
-The fine film Seven is essentially a magickal ritual in which the murderer uses people as the material bases for servitors, in this case representing the demons of the Seven Deadly Sins.
+The fine film Seven is essentially a magical ritual in which the murderer uses people as the material bases for servitors, in this case representing the demons of the seven deadly sins.

 To my mind these are all examples of the use of servitors because they follow Hine’s simple definition of servitors as budded off portions of the psyche or personality developed for a simple or complex purpose which gain a semi-independent existence.
 Of course in the case of demons absorbing the personality the act is hardly adaptive, although it may have started out that way.